What Are The Best Steel Erection Practices?

 It's also very important financially because of the high costs of worker's compensation insurance.

 If a steel erection company has too many accidents, it can make it tough to compete in the marketplace.
+Having safety plans in place is crucial.

-To ensure safety, you should:
+To ensure safety of workers, you should:

 Site Visits Before Erection